ephraim13825/KZTimer/README.md

 Steam group: http://steamcommunity.com/groups/KZTIMER

 **Please read the following information carefully (!!):**
-- The most climb servers are running on tickrate 128
 - Ranking system is based on your mapcycle.txt file (keep it always up to date)
 - A very large sqlite database might cause server lags (i prefer a mysql database)
 - The climbers menu of KZTimer blocks menus of other plugins.
 But you are able to add exceptions in addons\sourcemod\configs\kztimer\exceptions_list.txt for sourcemod commands which create menus (e.g. sm_knife)